qsongatwpi/foo2/README.md

-## Setting up Python with VS Code on macOS for OpenAI Gym and PINNs
+## Setting up Python with VS Code on macOS for OpenAI Gym

 ### Prerequisites
 - **Python in VS Code**: Search for *python in vs code* for setup instructions